 Unfortunately credit cards became very popular.
 It is unfortunate because as credit card operations grew, the amount of bad consumer debt grew and the opportunities for the debt collection, debt buying and debt relief businesses grew.

-According to creditcards.com, today only two to three percent of credit card accounts go into default.
+According to creditcards.com, today only around three percent of credit card accounts go into default.
 The banks plan and budget for those bad debts ahead of time.
 In addition they are sometimes insured against those inevitable losses.

 So any money recouped from consumer credit card bad debt is “found” money.

 30 to 50 percent of that money goes to debt collectors and collections attorneys as their payment or commission.
-Credit card banks frequently sell large blocks of defaulted consumer credit card accounts to junk debt buyers for no more than ten cents for every dollar owed.
+Credit card banks frequently sell large blocks of defaulted consumer credit card accounts to junk debt buyers for six to ten cents for every dollar owed.
 If a junk debt buyer collects half of that debt, they will make an 80 percent gross profit.

 What to do if you have credit card debt you cannot afford to pay?